List of Homeland characters: Sam Paley

 Played by Dylan Baker, Sam Paley is a United States senator leading an investigation into President Keane after her arrest of 200 federal employees.
 He initially works with Carrie to obtain insider information that will help his investigation.
 After the assassination of General Jamie McClendon, Paley subpoenas Simone Martin, girlfriend of chief of staff David Wellington, to testify before Congress.
 Carrie soon learns that her source, FBI agent Dante Allen, is a Russian asset (alongside Simone), working to sabotage the Keane administration by implicating Wellington in the McClendon assassination.
 Saul and Wellington disclose their findings on the Russian infiltration plot to a stunned Paley, who initially believes them, only to reverse course after Dante's death, believing Keane is using Russia as a scapegoat to cover up her own crimes.
-Paley begins amassing votes among Keane's staff to invoke the 25th Amendment to remove her from office.
-When Paley learns that Saul is on a mission to extract Simone from Russia, he allows his chief of staff to notify the Russian ambassador to sabotage the mission, thereby ending Keane's hopes of salvaging her administration.
+Paley amasses votes among Keane's staff to invoke the 25th Amendment to remove her from office.
+When Paley learns that Saul is on a mission to extract Simone from Russia, he allows his chief of staff to notify Russian ambassador Viktor Makarov to sabotage the mission, but acting president Ralph Warner forces Makarov to order Russian authorities to allow Saul and his team to leave the country, over Paley's protests.
 After Simone is successfully exfiltrated and testifies regarding the GRU's plot to bring down Keane, Paley is arrested as a co-conspirator for his attempts to stop the exfiltration.
+Keane visits him in prison; he begs for her amnesty for his family's sake, but she spits on him in contempt and leaves.

+Janet Bayne

+Played by Ellen Adair, Janet Bayne is Senator Sam Paley's chief of staff and trusted confidante.
+She and Paley help Carrie obtain information regarding President Keane's sweeping arrest of federal employees.
+Paley later informs Janet that the Russian government is working to undermine the Keane administration, but reneges after the death of FBI agent Dante Allen, a Russian mole who was set to be a key witness.
+Janet visits Clint Prower, an analyst on Saul's Russia task force, and threatens him into revealing that Saul and Carrie are on a mission to exfiltrate Simone Martin from Russia.

 Bill Dunn

 Played by Mackenzie Astin, Bill Dunn is Maggie Mathison's husband and Carrie's brother-in-law.
 An employee of the Keane administration, Bill frequently clashes with Carrie, who he increasingly views as a nuisance in his household.
-Bill and Maggie eventually take custody of Carrie's daughter Frannie.
+Bill and Maggie eventually take custody of Carrie's daughter Franny.